Thailand coup General Prayuth Chan-ocha named PM

 It followed months of intense political deadlock between Yingluck Shinawatra's government and opposition parties that resulted in protests and clashes.

-Gen Prayuth was chosen after all 197 members of Thailand's National Assembly cast their votes on Thursday morning.
+Gen Prayuth was chosen after members of Thailand's National Assembly cast their votes on Thursday morning.

 The BBC's Jonathan Head in Bangkok says the vote in Parliament was little more than a formality, lasting just 15 minutes, as Gen Prayuth was the only candidate.